Shannon entropy in quasiparticle states of quantum chains: Abstract

 \section{Abstract}

-In this paper, we investigate the Shannon entropy of the total system and its subsystems, as well as the subsystem Shannon mutual information, in quasiparticle excited states of free bosonic and fermionic chains and the ferromagnetic phase of the spin-1/2 XXX chain.
-Our focus is on single-particle and double-particle states, and we derive various analytical formulas for free bosonic and fermionic chains in the scaling limit.
-These formulas are also applicable to magnon excited states in the XXX chain under certain conditions.
-We discover that, unlike entanglement entropy, Shannon entropy does not separate when two quasiparticles have a large momentum difference.
-Moreover, in the large momentum difference limit, we obtain universal results for quantum spin chains that cannot be explained by a semiclassical picture of quasiparticles.
+We investigate the Shannon entropy of the total system and its subsystems, as well as the subsystem Shannon mutual information, in quasiparticle excited states of free bosonic and fermionic chains and the ferromagnetic phase of the spin-1/2 XXX chain.
+For single-particle and double-particle states, we derive various analytical formulas for free bosonic and fermionic chains in the scaling limit.
+These formulas are also applicable to certain magnon excited states in the XXX chain in the scaling limit.
+We also calculate numerically the Shannon entropy and mutual information for triple-particle and quadruple-particle states in bosonic, fermionic, and XXX chains.
+We discover that Shannon entropy, unlike entanglement entropy, typically does not separate for quasiparticles with large momentum differences.
+Moreover, in the limit of large momentum difference, we obtain universal quantum bosonic and fermionic results that are generally distinct and cannot be explained by a semiclassical picture.

 \baselineskip 18pt